-To date, we are able to offer three religious tour itineraries and dependent upon the georgraphical location of your group, these can be offered as a 5, 6 or 7 day package.
+To date, (dependent upon the georgraphical location of your group), these can be offered as a 5, 6 or 7 day package.

 The itineraries available are as follows: